-This policy applies to children living in Leicestershire and describes free and assisted transport entitlement to schools, academies and colleges for children and young people with Special Educational Needs (SEN).
-This policy should be seen as supplementary to the Mainstream Home to school Transport Policy for the same academic year available at: www.leicestershire.gov.uk/school-transport-for-5-to-16-year-olds
+This policy applies to children living in Leicestershire and describes free and assisted transport entitlement to schools, academies and colleges for children and young people with Special Educational Needs (SEN) and/or disabilities.
+This policy should be seen as supplementary to the Mainstream Home to school Transport Policy for the same academic year.